-Greece before the European Court of Human Rights
+Greece's systematic pushback practice confirmed by European Court of Human Rights

 Greece – Pushbacks – ECtHR